Amplify-and-Forward Relaying for Hierarchical Over-the-Air Computation: Centralized Design Solution to (P1) with Global CSI

 \begin{IEEEproof} See Appendix~\ref{prop.alpha-proof}. \end{IEEEproof}

-Proposition~\ref{prop.alpha} indicates that, in order to compute the arithmetic average function of $\{x_k\}$ from distributed WDs over the air, each WD $k\in{\cal K}$ should adjust the polar angle (a.k.a. phase) of transmit coefficient $\alpha_k$ to be opposite to that of the composite channel from WD $k$ to the relays to the fusion center (i.e., $\sum_{m=1}^M h_{m,k}g_m\beta_m$), such that the $K$ WDs' signal phases can be aligned at the fusion center receiver, thus leading to a {\em constructive} addition to facilitate the computation.
+Lemma~\ref{prop.alpha} indicates that, in order to compute the arithmetic average function of $\{x_k\}_{k\in{\cal K}_m,m\in{\cal M}}$ distributed at the distributed WDs over the air, each WD $k\in{\cal K}$ should adjust the phase of transmit coefficient $\alpha^{\text{I}}_k$ to be opposite to that of the composite WD-relay-FC channel (i.e., $\sum_{m\in{\cal M}} h_{m,k}g_m\beta^{\text{I}}_m$), such that all the $K$ WDs' signal phases can be aligned at the FC, thus leading to a {\em constructive} addition to facilitate the functional computation.